hflav-tau/averages-backup-jan18/README.md

-code and input data to compute world averages for tau lepton experimental measurements for the HFAG group
+HFAG tau code and input data

-imported from google code
+see documentation text files in docs/ directory